 After clean air, water is our most important component for survival.
 An adult can last about 2 months without food, but only a few days without water.

-Dehydration may manifest as dry mouth – but this often the last outward sign of extreme dehydration.
+Dehydration may manifest as dry mouth – but this is often the last outward sign of extreme dehydration.
 Other signs include:

 - Heartburn, stomach ache